flatrocks/ansible-sftp/README.md

 # SFTP-Server
 [![Ansible Role](https://img.shields.io/ansible/role/991.svg)](https://galaxy.ansible.com/johanmeiring/sftp-server/) [![Software License](https://img.shields.io/badge/License-MIT-orange.svg?style=flat-round)](https://github.com/johanmeiring/awesomeminer-go-sdk/blob/master/LICENSE) [![Build Status](https://travis-ci.org/johanmeiring/ansible-sftp.svg?branch=master)](https://travis-ci.org/johanmeiring/ansible-sftp)

 An Ansible role which configures an OpenSSH server for chrooted SFTP access.
 The role is built in such a way that it will not unnecessarily alter a user's OpenSSH customisations.
 Instead, it simply changes the crucial bits that it needs to, and adds the rest of its configuration in the form of a custom config block (OpenSSH's lack of some form of conf.d/ support forces this behaviour).
+If `sftp_chroot_partition` is defined, FTPS users will be chrooted to user-named directories in this directory.
+Otherwise, FTPS users will be chrooted to their respective home directories.

 ## Requirements
 It is advisable that `scp_if_ssh` be set to `true` in the `ssh_connection` section of your `ansible.cfg` file, seeing as how Ansible uses SFTP for file transfers by default, and you can easily lock yourself out of your server's SFTP by using this role.
 The SCP fallback will continue to work.
 Example config: